IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

     -> BuiltinMeaning val (CostingPart uni fun)
 ```

 i.e. in order to construct a `BuiltinMeaning` one needs not only a built-in function, but also a semantics variant (a "version") of the set of built-in functions.
-You can read more about versioning of builtins and everything else in [CIP-35](https://cips.cardano.org/cips/cip35).
+You can read more about versioning of builtins and everything else in [CIP-35](https://cips.cardano.org/cips/cip35) and in Chapter 4 of the Plutus Core [specification](https://ci.iog.io/build/834321/download/1/plutus-core-specification.pdf).

 We do not construct `BuiltinMeaning`s manually, because that would be extremely laborious.
 Instead, we use an auxiliary function that does the heavy lifting for us.
 Here's its type signature with a few lines of constraints omitted for clarity: